 Foundation subjects are assessed at the end of every topic using working towards, expected and greater depth criteria.
 This information is then used to plan for the application of skills across the curriculum.
 Opportunities are then given to revisit skills to help children deeper their understanding and knowledge and skills.
-Our curriculum is filled with first hand learning experiences, including visits to other settings, making good use of experts and subject specialists.
-Subject specialist that come into our school to further enhance the experiences of the children.
+Our curriculum is filled with first hand learning experiences, including visits to other settings, making good use of experts and subject specialists that come into our school to further enhance the experiences of the children.
 These include: Computing, Performing Arts, PE and Well Being-Yoga.

 Phonics & Reading

 The school teaches phonics and early reading using the Read, Write Inc. Scheme.

 More information on this scheme can be found here:

 This reading scheme ensures that children are taught phonics systematically, matching reading materials with sounds being learned at that moment and building knowledge step-by-step.
 The consistent approach from all of our Read, Write Inc. teachers ensures a seamless transition through the phases.
 Regular assessment of children’s learning maintains focus, challenge and progress.